In which I play the Cecilian Defense

 In both the book and the series, I appreciated Alma’s nuance and depth.
 She is an active participant in her adoptive daughter’s story; she commits to her maternal role, doing a significant part to help Beth along to success (saddling her with emotional baggage, too, but hey, parents).
 She pursues independence; she has a fling with Manuel in Mexico City; she plays the piano, and is eventually able to accept the praise of listeners.
 It made me realize how many Orphan Stories default to neglectful, abusive, or just plain absent adults.
 Mr. Alton Wheatley fits that stereotype, showing little regard for anyone’s welfare but his own, and it would be too easy for Alma to check out after he abandons her.
 But she subverts our expectations and determines to change her life; by investing in Beth, she invests in herself.
 Not to mention she gets a sex life, which we hardly ever see for middle-aged women.
 Take that, Dickens!

-As Beth’s circle widens, other likable folk enter her orbit.
+Meanwhile, Beth’s circle widens.
 The Russian boy Girev wants to know all about drive-in movies.
-Viewers see Benny Watts as an amusing, intriguing Lone Ranger type; readers know him as meeker-looking, though certainly no less capable of blowing up at her when she asks him to join her in Moscow.
+Viewers see Benny Watts as an amusing, intriguing Lone Ranger type; readers know him as meeker-looking, though no less capable of blowing up at her when she asks him to join her in Moscow.
 And then there’s my bid for the greatest character—Jolene, Jolene, Jolene, Jo-leeeeeene!—with whom Beth’s relationship is much more complicated in the novel than in the series.
 One day at the orphanage Beth calls her, to her face, a word we don’t say anymore.
 This exchange comes on the heels of a sexual encounter Jolene tries to initiate while Beth lies awake immersed in her ceiling game.
 They are, respectively, thirteen and nine.

 Perhaps all that was a bit too real for Netflix.
 Too little glamour, too much grit.